bigtreetech/docs/docs/Panda_RGB_Controller.md

     <img src=img/PandaRGBController/shell_perch.png width="300"/>

-* Use the included screws to secure it to the support bracket, then fix the bracket to the shell (this shell is compatible with both Panda Branch and Panda RGB Controller).
+* Secure the unit to the support bracket using the included screws, and then attach the bracket to the universal shell, which is compatible with both the Panda Branch and Panda RGB Controller.

     <img src=img/PandaRGBController/install_1.png width="600"/>